Associate Degree in Nursing

 Meet your faculty

-With more than 19 years as a nurse, Amy loves bringing her experience to the classroom.
+Amy began working as a registered nurse in 1997 and loves bringing her experience to the classroom.

-Anne brings over 20 years of nursing experience to the classroom.
+Anne Nez brings more than 20 years of nursing experience to the classroom.

-Liz has a strong background in acute care in rural settings and has spent a lot of time mentoring new nurses.
+Liz Oliver has a strong background in acute care in rural settings and has spent a great deal of time mentoring new nurses.